-Silicon Graphics, SGI, the SGI logo, InfiniteReality, O2, Onyx, OpenGL, and Reality Center are registered trademarks and Onyx4, Open Inventor, the OpenGL logo, OpenGL Multipipe, OpenGL Performer, OpenGL Shader, OpenGL Volumizer, and UltimateVision are trademarks of Silicon Graphics, Inc., in the United States and/or other countries worldwide.
+Silicon Graphics, SGI, the SGI logo, InfiniteReality, IRIX, O2, Onyx, OpenGL, and Reality Center are registered trademarks and Onyx4, Open Inventor, the OpenGL logo, OpenGL Multipipe, OpenGL Performer, OpenGL Shader, OpenGL Volumizer, and UltimateVision are trademarks of Silicon Graphics, Inc., in the United States and/or other countries worldwide.

+FireGL and RADEON are trademarks and ATI is a registered trademark of ATI Technologies, Inc. Linux is a registered trademark of Linus Torvalds.
 Motif is a registered trademark of The Open Group in the United States and other countries.
-Xerces is a trademark of The Apache Software Foundation.
+GeForce and NVIDIA are registered trademarks of NVIDIA Corporation.
+Red Hat is a registered trademark of Red Hat, Inc. Xerces is a trademark of The Apache Software Foundation.